 In those days nets, hard hats and other safety features found in shipyards of the now where unheard of in those days.
 Sadly both men, and boys did die in accidents.
 One such accident saw a young boy of 14 years of age become entangled with a machine and was killed.
 Another incident saw a 38-year-old man die when he was struck by a train as he crossed the company railway line.

-Many of the workers working at the yard were Irishmen.
+Many of the workers working in the yard were Irishmen.
 These men had left their homeland to find work at the Jarrow yard.
-As the years went by a large community of Irish as well as Scott’s made there home in Jarrow, adding a valuable contribution to the town’s future and life-style.
+As the years went by a large community of Irish as well as Scott’s made there home in Jarrow, adding a valuable contribution to the town’s future and lifestyle.

 Although intended for the workers and their families by the late 1880’s when a new extension was built on to the existing hospital known as the Jubilee Wing the hospital’s facilities by this time had been extended to the other residents of the town.